 What is The Kandake?

-Formed in March 2011, The Kandake is a dance-theatre that combines social activism and community engagement with folkloric, modern, theatrical, and experimental movement.
+Founded in March 2011, The Kandake is a dance-theatre that combines social activism and community engagement with folkloric and experimental artistry while creating performance art, full-length theatrical works, and shows that are immersive, transformative, socially-conscious, accessible, and unique.

 The original Kandake were the queens of ancient Ethiopia, Sudan, Somalia, and parts of Egypt who were the political, military, and spiritual leaders of their societies.